-Join us at the museum, at noon, on the second Wednesday of each month ,and have a little history with your lunch!
+Join us at the museum, at noon, on the second Wednesday of each month, and have a little history with your lunch!
 History à la Carte is a series of 50-minute informal lectures about a variety of historical topics—come learn about the Civil War, North Carolina pottery, the lost colonists, and famous North Carolinians!
 You bring your lunch, we provide the drinks!
-Find the next talk on our event calendar.

 The North Carolina Museum of History, located in downtown Raleigh, provides occasional internship opportunities for undergraduate and graduate students looking for experience in museums.
 For more information click here.

 Film, Fun, and Community!
 Watch movies, meet filmmakers, and enjoy popcorn for free!
 Be part of our sixth annual Longleaf Film Festival at the Museum of History in downtown Raleigh.
 Multiple screenings, Movies-N-Moonlight, socials, panels, awards, a Wrap Party: Longleaf!
 Hosted by the North Carolina Museum of History, Longleaf Film Festival highlights the best of historic and contemporary stories through narrative and documentary features and shorts.

 Become a lifelong learner!
 The museum offers opportunities for history enthusiasts to learn through a variety of lectures and symposiums throughout the year.

 Since 1998, PineCone and the North Carolina Museum of History have partnered to present Music of the Carolinas, a series of free concerts featuring some of the state's finest folk musicians and tradition bearers.